Official Statistics

 2.5 Revisions

-VAT liabilities
+VAT receipts

 Methodological revisions

 • VAT receipts adjustment: In 2020, during the COVID-19 pandemic, a VAT deferral scheme was introduced which allowed VAT-registered traders to defer payments arising between 20 March 2020 and 30 June 2020 until 31 March 2021.
 A further scheme allowed customers to delay VAT payments arising from 20 March 2020 to 30 June 2020 until March 2022.
 To account for the longer lag between receipts and liabilities, a manual adjustment to UK VAT receipts has been made to 2020 and 2021, which the model feeds through into the Scottish VA share (£ million) estimates.
 This adjustment raises receipts in 2020 (these receipts would have been liable in 2020 but paid in 2021) and lowered 2021 receipts (to account for 2020 liabilities paid in 2021).
-As the 2020 publication did not account for this lag in VAT payments, the total UK VAT receipts in this year’s publication (labelled as VAT liabilities), and the illustrative Scottish VA share (£ million) have changed for 2020 from what was previously published
+As the 2020 publication did not account for this lag in VAT payments, the total UK VAT receipts in this year’s publication (labelled as VAT liabilities), and the illustrative Scottish VAT Assignment share (£ million) have changed for 2020 from what was previously published.

 2.6 What are Official Statistics in Development?